CesiumGS/3d-tiles/bbgl/README.md

 ```
 Note that a vertex can't belong to more than one model; in that case, the vertex needs to be duplicated so the `batchId`s can be assigned.

 The `batchId` is identified by the glTF technique parameter semantic `BATCHID`.
-In the vertex shader, the attribute is named `a_batchId` and is declared as
+In the vertex shader, the attribute is named `a_batchId` and is declared as:
 ```glsl
 attribute float a_batchId;
 ```